giacomoorsi/usa-news-politicization/index.md

 # Background

-We conducted our experiment on 19 news sources, and these data sources provided the fuel:
+We conducted our experiment on 19 news sources, and the following data sources provided the fuel:
 - Twitter: we manually scraped follower counts for each source.
-- Pew Research: we used the data collected in their Media Polarization study as ground truth.
+- Pew Research: we used the data collected in their <a href="https://www.pewresearch.org/journalism/2020/01/24/u-s-media-polarization-and-the-2020-election-a-nation-divided/" target="_blank">Media Polarization</a> study as ground truth.
 - Wikidata: we found out the jobs of quoted people.
 - Quotebank: we used it to access quotes from 5 years of online news articles.
+- Similarweb: we used that platform to extract the number of visitors of the websites of the news sources

 {% include_relative home/data-sources.html %}